Tanay0510/Popeyes-vs-Chic-fil-A-Twitter-Analysis/Code/ReadMe.txt

 The script is made such that it will automatically save the graphs on your machine so that you don't have to save all the graphs individually.

+Order in which to run the code :

+1. Pull Tweets
+2. Tweet Frequency
+3. Sentiment Analysis
+4. Word Association
+5. Dendrogram
+6. Tweet Rating
+7. Classification

 Happy Learning and hope someone takes it to another level.